nhgs64/atlas-cert-manager/README.md

 External issuers extend [cert-manager] to issue certificates using APIs and services which aren't built into the cert-manager core.

-This repository implements an [External Issuer] for GlobalSign's Atlas .
+This repository implements an [External Issuer] for GlobalSign's Atlas certificate issuance API.

 ## Demo
 [demo.webm]